UI5Lab/UI5Lab-browser/README.md

 ## TODOs
 * Replace global libraries.json with a simple (nodejs) discovery service that finds all libraries and samples currently available and returns a json with all relevant information in json format
-* Alternative: read metadata vom library.js, package.json, and bower.json or wait for UI5 tooling to do this for us
+* Alternative: read metadata from library.js, package.json, and bower.json or wait for UI5 tooling to do this for us

 ## Getting started